- Download the quarterly Power Plus Brochure

 Dun Lo Arts

-Seniors learn to paint in a group setting.
+Learn to paint in a group setting.
 Art exhibits scheduled each May and December.
+Registration is encouraged.
 For more information call Rhoda Seligmann at 703.751.7924.
+This class is free because you bring your own supplies.

 Knitters at various skill levels meet to socialize and knit beautiful scarves, hats, sweaters, blankets, etc. The program is on-going and participants are responsible for providing their own materials.